Wil Myers Player Props: Reds vs. Cubs

 Cubs Pitching Rankings (2022)

-- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff last season ranked 16th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff last season ranked 16th in the big leagues.

-- The Cubs had a 4.01 team ERA that ranked 20th among all MLB pitching staffs.
+- The Cubs had the 20th-ranked team ERA among all MLB pitching staffs (4.01).

-- Cubs pitchers combined to surrender 207 total home runs at a clip of 1.3 per game (third-most in the league).
+- Cubs pitchers combined to surrender 207 total home runs at a rate of 1.3 per game (third-most in the league).

-- Wesneski will make his first start of the season for the Cubs.
+- The Cubs will look to Stroman (1-0) in his second start of the season.

-- When he last appeared on Monday, Oct.
-3, the 25-year-old right-hander started the game and went six innings against the Cincinnati Reds.
+- The righty last appeared on Thursday against the Milwaukee Brewers, when he tossed six scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.